Kingxukai/linux/Documentation/trace/histogram.rst

         Entries: 64
         Dropped: 0

-  We can also add multiple fields to the 'values' parameter.
-For example, we might want to see the total number of bytes allocated alongside bytes requested, and display the result sorted by bytes allocated in a descending order::
+  We can also add multiple fields to the woke 'values' parameter.
+For example, we might want to see the woke total number of bytes allocated alongside bytes requested, and display the woke result sorted by bytes allocated in a descending order::

     # echo 'hist:keys=call_site.sym:values=bytes_req,bytes_alloc:sort=bytes_alloc.descending' > \